 Lack of liquidity

 As a trader, you are already familiar with also 2 types of spikes we can see in the market: a.
 False spike b.
 Real spike.
 I have stated here those types to make it easy to understand the topics.

 Firstly, Excessive liquidity and illiquidity in banking are situations of concern for the monetary authorities of a country.
 Excessive liquidity leads to a Real spike in the market.
 When there is excessive liquidity market spikes and make a fresh movement.
 The market does not have any news or fundamental issues for this movement.
 Most of you may be surprised by seeing this movement without any news.
 But the truth is that when there is excessive liquidity market moves crazily and this leads to a fresh movement.
 This excessive liquidity performs in the market because Professional money, Big investor, or banks takes their position.
 This movement can occur at any time with or without any news.

 A lack of liquidity leads to a False spike in the market.
 Illiquidity raises fears of bank panics, which can lead to rushes on deposits, sometimes leading to banking crises.
 In forex trading, we refer to the market liquidity as closely linked to that of the liquidity of a financial asset.
 This refers to the speed with which this asset can be exchanged for money without loss of value.
 Liquidity is the main mover of the market.
 Lack of liquidity, a currency pair activity would be chaotic, with price jumps, and gaps in the chart.
 Illiquidity can cause abnormal price swings and unmanageable fluctuations.

 Fundamental & Illiquidity

-On the above side, it is shown that the left side chart creates a nice spike in downside and after then market staying the price level.
+On the above side, it is shown that the left side chart creates a nice spike in the downside and after the market stays the price level.
 This is the real spike movement.
 But on the other hand right side, the up buy spike corrected immediately.

 Please share –